 Phone: (734) 327-9251, ext.
 321

-Prior to joining the NTDP, the New Baltimore, Mich., native gained experience at the University of Michigan working as a student athletic trainer with several Michigan athletic teams, including football and ice hockey.
+Prior to joining the NTDP, Hodges gained experience at the University of Michigan, working as a student athletic trainer with several Michigan athletic teams, including football and ice hockey.

-Hodges is a 1998 graduate of the University of Michigan with a bachelor’s degree in movement science from the division of kinesiology.
+Hodges is a 1998 graduate of the University of Michigan with a degree in movement science from the division of kinesiology.
 He earned his master’s degree in athletic training from Indiana State University in 1999.